How the Premier League Became the Richest, Most Disruptive Business in Sport

 The never-before-told inside story of how the Premier League became the wildest, richest, most popular entertainment business on the planet.

-Jonathan Clegg is an editor for The Wall Street Journal, his work has also written for the Daily Telegraph, the Independent and FourFourTwo magazine.
+Jonathan Clegg is a senior editor for The Wall Street Journal, his work has also written for the Daily Telegraph, the Independent and FourFourTwo magazine.

 Joshua Robinson is the European sports correspondent for The Wall Street Journal, and has written for the New York Times, the Washington Post and Sports Illustrated.